 “Funny, you don’t look it” is a typical response when people learn I am a hunter.
 Aside from the fact I am gay, I am a gentle and thinking man.
 People find it hard to believe that I can choose to hunt down and kill a game bird or animal.
 Yes, hunting, unlike my gayness, is an ethical choice I make.
 It is a moral choice I keep to myself a great deal of the time as I find I have more venom spat at me for choosing hunting than for being gay.
-I concealed that I am gay and in a relationship with Mika from most of my hunting buddies.
-My hunting buddies are men and women from a plurality of ethnic and religious backgrounds.
+I concealed that I was gay and in a relationship with Mika from most of my hunting buddies.
+My hunting buddies are men and women from various ethnic and religious backgrounds.
 They are generally conservative.
-I feared I might lose them as friends and hunting buddies if they knew the truth or at the very least they would be uncomfortable knowing.
-It turns out they were not bothered in the least and are happy for me, that I am in a long term relationship with Mika.
-We remain, friends and hunting buddies, taking to the field in pursuit of game, enjoying our sport.
+I feared I might lose them as friends and hunting buddies if they knew the truth, or at the very least, they would be uncomfortable knowing.
+It turns out they were not bothered in the least and are happy for me that I am in a long-term relationship with Mika.
+We remain friends and hunting buddies, taking to the field to pursue game and enjoy our sport.
 Everyone who takes up hunting has their reasons for doing so, but as for me, I have had a lifelong passion for hunting, the outdoors and wildlife.

-From as far back as I can remember, I have loved the natural world.
-I spent my spare time as a boy exploring the ponds, marshes, streams and meadows, watching the wildlife and reading books on natural history.
+I have loved the natural world for as long as I can remember.
+As a boy, I spent my spare time exploring the ponds, marshes, streams and meadows, watching the wildlife and reading books on natural history.
 My father and one of my uncles had a passing interest in hunting.
-I remember accompanying them when I was old enough when they went out in pursuit of cottontail rabbits and squirrels.
+I remember accompanying them when I was old enough when they pursued cottontail rabbits and squirrels.
 My father taught me how to shoot a gun when I was eight years old.
-I was given an air rifle when I was 12 years old and promptly began taking a frightful toll on the songbird and small mammal population in the nearby woodlands.
+I was given an air rifle when I was 12 years old, and it promptly began taking a frightful toll on the songbird and small mammal population in the nearby woodlands.
 At the time, I did not know any better.
 I look back on those days with profound regret as this was not hunting but instead killing for the sake of killing.
-I still had a great deal to learn about hunting, hunting ethics in particular.
-Over the years, through trial and a good deal of error, I am proficient in hunting technique and ethical conduct while out hunting.
+I still had a lot to learn about hunting, particularly hunting ethics.
+Over the years, through trial and a good deal of error, I have been proficient in hunting techniques and ethical conduct while out hunting.
 Yes, let there be no misunderstanding that hunting, at least for my hunting buddies and me, is not about killing for the sake of killing.
-I do not approve of killing for the sake of killing.
+I disapprove of killing for the sake of killing.
 I actively discourage it in mentoring new hunters and refuse to have anything to do with people who fail to appreciate the difference between hunting and killing for the sake of killing.

 2417 God entrusted animals to the stewardship of those whom he created in his own image.198 Hence it is legitimate to use animals for food and clothing.
 They may be domesticated to help man in his work and leisure.
 Medical and scientific experimentation on animals is a morally acceptable practice if it remains within reasonable limits and contributes to caring for or saving human lives.
 (2234)